vi/websocat/doc.md

 Not included by default, build a crate with `--features=prometheus_peer` to have it.
 You can also use `--features=prometheus_peer,prometheus/process` to have additional metrics.

+### `exit_on_specific_byte:`

+Internal name for --dump-spec: ExitOnSpecificByte

+[A] Turn specific byte into a EOF, allowing user to escape interactive Websocat session

+when terminal is set to raw mode.
+Works only bytes read from the overlay, not on the written bytes.

+Example: `(stty raw -echo; websocat -b exit_on_specific_byte:stdio:127.0.0.1:23; stty sane)`